zix99/simple-auth/docs/cookbooks/tls.md

 web:
     tls:
         enabled: true
-        certfile: null   # Certificate file, if enabled (and not auto)
+        certfile: /path/to/cert.pem  # Certificate file, if enabled (and not auto)
-        keyfile: null    # Key file, if enabled (and not auto)
+        keyfile: /path/to/key.pem    # Key file, if enabled (and not auto)
         auto: false                  # Need to disable Let's Encrypt
 ```